What is Fulfillment?

 - Storing inventory.
 If you decide to warehouse the inventory yourself, there will be another slate of tasks awaiting you once the receiving part is completed.
 The main tasks on the list will be to shelve the inventory and keep a close eye on what items come in and what items go out, so that you can ship the orders without any delays.

 - Processing the order.
-Businesses that outsource order fulfillment, don’t need to go into the nitty-gritty of order processing, as they simply pass on the order request to their partner and let them handle the rest.
+Businesses that outsource order fulfillment don’t need to go into the nitty-gritty of order processing, as they simply pass on the order request to their partner and let them handle the rest.
 For companies that manage their own inventory, this is the part where the order is picked off the shelf, transported to a packing station, inspected for any damages, boxed and moved to the shipping station.

 - Shipping the order.
 Depending on the size, weight and specific requirements of the order, the best shipping method is determined.
 Usually, a third-party carrier is contracted to fulfill this step.

 - Handling returns.
-For online buyers, the ability to easily return unwanted items is a major factor in the buying process.
+For online buyers, the ability to easily return unwanted items is a major factor in the buying operation.
 To ensure the receiving, replacing and refunding of the returned items are as efficient as possible, you need to design a crystal clear returns policy that is easily accessible to both your buyers and staff.
-Having this process automated can help you avoid unnecessary chaos and errors.
+Having this step automated can help you avoid unnecessary chaos and errors.

 What is the Order Fulfillment Process?

 The eCommerce order fulfillment process is pretty straightforward.
-As explained above, order fulfillment comprises the process of receiving, processing, and shipping the order, but can be broken down into smaller steps in chronological order:
+As explained above, order fulfillment comprises the activities of receiving, processing, and shipping the order, but can be broken down into smaller steps in chronological order: